codeddraig/ffau/README.md

 THIS IS VERSION 0.2.0-candidate-a

+## CodeDragon

+Ffau forms part of the CodeDragon ecosystem, a platform for teaching young people to code for the web.
+Check us out at http://codedragon.codei0.net/.

 ## License info

 Ffau is open source software.
 This means you can re-mix, share and use it however you want, including for commercial purposes.
 However, you MUST provide attribution to the original authors if you do this.
 However, Ffau is provided with NO WARRANTY whatsoever, and by using this software, you agree to the terms of the MIT License.